matplotlib/matplotlib.github.com/_sources/devel/documenting_mpl.rst.txt

   and a list of examples for the subsection order.
 The order of the items shown in the doc pages is the order those items appear in those lists.
-* *Implicit order*: If a folder or example is not in those lists, it will be appended after the explicitely ordered items and all of those additional items will be ordered by pathname (for the sections) or by filename (for the subsections).
+* *Implicit order*: If a folder or example is not in those lists, it will be appended after the explicitly ordered items and all of those additional items will be ordered by pathname (for the sections) or by filename (for the subsections).